w3c/wot-thing-description/explainer/Explainer.md

 we consulted with.

-The current proposal uses a more straightforward and "natural" JSON serialization which we are however attempting to align with the current JSON-LD 1.1 proposal.
+The current proposal uses a more straightforward and "natural" JSON serialization which we are aligning with the current JSON-LD 1.1 proposal.

 ### TD Serialization's Relationship to JSON-LD 1.1